ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 512 | 32 | 16 |
 | 1024 | 16 | 16 |
 {: caption="Table 1.
 How block size and IOPS affect throughput." caption-side="bottom"}

+&sup1;If you cap is 1000 IOPS or 16K block size, throughput will cap at whatever limit is reached first.

+Maximum IOPS can still be obtained when you use smaller block sizes, but throughput is less.
+The following example shows how throughput decreases for smaller block sizes, when max IOPS is maintained.

+* 16 KB * 6000 IOPS == ~94 Mbpsec
+* 8 KB * 6000 IOPS == ~47 Mbpsec
+* 4 KB * 6000 IOPS == ~23 Mbpsec

 ## View IOPS profiles
 {: #fs-view-iops-profiles}